-This Management's Discussion and Analysis ("MD&A") of Trilogy Metals Inc. ("Trilogy", "the Company", "us" or "we") is dated February 13, 2023 and provides an analysis of our audited financial results for the year ended November 30, 2022 compared to the year ended November 30, 2021.
-A discussion of our year ended November 30, 2022 compared to November 30, 2021 is contained in our report on Form 10-K for the year ended November 30, 2022.
+This Management's Discussion and Analysis ("MD&A") of Trilogy Metals Inc. ("Trilogy", "the Company", "us" or "we") is dated February 8, 2024 and provides an analysis of our audited financial results for the year ended November 30, 2023 compared to the year ended November 30, 2022.
+A discussion of our year ended November 30, 2023 compared to November 30, 2023 compared to November 30, 2023.

-The following information should be read in conjunction with our November 30, 2022 audited consolidated financial statements and related notes which were prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP").
+The following information should be read in conjunction with our November 30, 2023 audited consolidated financial statements and related notes which were prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP").
 A summary of the U.S. GAAP accounting policies is outlined in note 2 of the audited consolidated financial statements.
 All amounts are in United States dollars unless otherwise stated.
 References to "Canadian dollars" and "C\$" and "CDN\$" are to the currency of Canada and references to "U.S. dollars", "\$" or "US\$" are to the currency of the United States.

 These consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-As at November 30, 2022, the Company had a working capital surplus of \$2.4 million (2021 - \$5.6 million) and an accumulated deficit of \$66.9 million (2021 - \$42.6 million).
+As at November 30, 2023, the Company had a working capital surplus of \$2.4 million (2022 - \$2.4 million) and an accumulated deficit of \$81.8 million (2022 - \$66.9 million).
 The Company has no recurring source of cash inflows at its current stage.
-The Company's cash outflow from operations was \$3.9 million for the year ended November 30, 2022.
+The Company's cash outflow from operations was \$3.1 million for the year ended November 30, 2023.
 The Company intends to finance its future requirements through a combination of debt and/or equity issuance.
 There is no assurance that the Company will be able to obtain such financings or obtain them on a favourable terms.
-These uncertainties raise substantial doubt about the Company's ability to continue as a going concern.
+These material uncertainties raise substantial doubt about the Company's ability to continue as a going concern.